ash-project/ash/priv/documentation/topics/policies.md

 - Run the check.
   - If it returns `:authorized`, the policy is `:authorized`
   - If it returns `:forbidden`, the policy is `:forbidden`
-  - If it returns `:unknown`, the next policy down is checked
+  - If it returns `:unknown`, the next check down is checked

 #### Filter checks

 Some checks don't return a status, but instead return a "filter".
 Filter checks are applied to the query that is being run, and then the rest of the checks are run.
+In general, all checks should be filter checks or simple checks.

 ### The Simplest Policy